The Basics of Student Loan Forgiveness

 Student loan forgiveness programs are those backed by the federal government and cover loans issued through federal programs such as Stafford and Perkins loans.
 When you participate in one of these programs, portions of your debt are erased from your lender’s books.

-Student loan repayment programs, which are more widespread than forgiveness programs, may be used to eliminate any type of loan, including private loans.
-Under these programs, you either receive additional funds that you can use to pay down your loan, or a payment is made directly to your lender by your employer.
+Student loan repayment programs, which are more widespread than forgiveness programs, are offered as employee recruitment or retention incentives from select employers.
+These programs may be used to eliminate any type of loan, including private loans.
+With student loan repayment, you either receive additional funds that you can use to pay down your loan, or a payment is made directly to your lender by your employer.

-The amount eliminated under loan forgiveness or repayment programs may be considered taxable income in the year received.
-In other words, if you have $5,000 in loans forgiven next year, that may increase your taxable income in the eyes of the IRS by an equivalent amount.
+Prior to the American Rescue Plan Act, the amount eliminated under loan forgiveness or repayment programs may be considered taxable income in the year received.
+In other words, if you have $5,000 in loans forgiven one year, that may increase your taxable income in the eyes of the IRS by an equivalent amount.
 While that is never fun, it should not discourage you from using one of these programs, since the benefit far outweighs the cost.

 Additionally, any loan repayments made under the National Health Services Corps Repayment Program or any state program eligible for funds from the Public Health Services Act are considered tax-free.